GoogleCloudPlatform/community/tutorials/cloud-iot-enviro-board-workshop/index.md

 Later, you use the subscription to get the messages.

-### Configure the Raspberry Pi

-Configure the Raspberry Pi to send sensor data to Cloud IoT Core:
+### Configure the Raspberry Pi to send sensor data to Cloud IoT Core

-1. In the Raspberry Pi shell, set the your GCP project ID as an environment variable:
+1. In the Raspberry Pi shell, set your GCP project ID as an environment variable:

         export PROJECT_ID=your-gcp-project-id